akoskm/akoskm.github.io/_posts/2020-04-28-apollo-client-react-typescript-example.md

 }
 ```

-Here's what you should see in your browser:
+Here’s what you should see in your browser:

 ![Website saving SpaceX user data](/assets/posts/images/apollo-client-react-typescript/save.gif "Website saving SpaceX user data")

 Congratulation, you just added a new user to SpaceX API’s Database!

-What's next?
+What’s next?
 If you would like to further explore the capabilities of Apollo GraphQL I suggest checking out their [Subscriptions](https://www.apollographql.com/docs/react/data/subscriptions/) interface and [Fragments](https://www.apollographql.com/docs/react/data/fragments/) logic.

 This Demo project is available on [GitHub](https://github.com/akoskm/apollo-client-react-typescript).